 Placing yourself in the frame like this allows multiple lines to converge at a single point when given enough distance.
 This creates a strong feeling of depth.
 The lines draw your eyes into the frame to a seemingly infinite destination.

 Converging lines are good at creating a feeling of depth.
-But they do so at varying degrees of effectiveness depending on their placement.
+But due to their placement, some are more effective at doing this than others.

-Placing yourself in the scene, like in the photo above, has the strongest effect.
+Placing yourself in the scene has the strongest effect on depth.
 And I tend to use this the most.

 When the lines start at one side of the frame, the feeling of depth is lessened.
 But they draw your attention to a single point, as shown below.